ohugonnot/rtorrent-rutorrent-peer-management/README.md

 # Peer Management Script for rTorrent

 This PHP script interacts with the rTorrent API to manage peers dynamically based on their download and upload speeds.
 It retrieves system settings, fetches the list of torrents, and analyzes peer performance to ensure optimal seeding and leeching.
+It's possible to make a Rtorrent plugin with this code if your a motivate

 ## Features
 - **Peer Performance Monitoring**: Continuously monitors peers' upload and download speeds.